Clarisonic Mia 2 Review: Thoughts After 2 Years of Using it.

 - Cleaning it.
 (If you’re lazy like me, this eventually becomes a hassle.)

 Overall, it’s a solid product and I can’t complain much.
 However, do I think owning a clarisonic is necessary?
 Probably not.
+Is it a REALLY good physical exfoliator?
+Yes.
 Will you feel like a luxurious and pampered unicorn having one?
 Absolutely.

 That does it for this review, folks.
 Hope you’ve enjoyed reading it and found it informational!